vioshyvo/mrpt/README.md

 # MRPT - fast nearest neighbor search with random projection
 ![NN search in 3 RP-trees](mrpt-image.png)

-NEW!
-Python 3 bindings available!

-MRPT is a library for approximate nearest neighbor search written in C++11.
+MRPT is a lightweight and easy-to-use header-only library for approximate nearest neighbor search.
+It is written in C++11 and has Python bindings.
+The index building has an integrated hyperparameter tuning algorithm, so the only hyperparameter required to construct the index is the target recall level!
+Also the saving and loading an index is supported.

 According to [our experiments](https://github.com/ejaasaari/mrpt-comparison/) MRPT is currently the *fastest* alternative to reach high recall levels in common benchmark data sets.

 In the offline phase of the algorithm MRPT indexes the data with a collection of *random projection trees*.
 In the online phase the index structure allows us to answer queries in superior time.
 A detailed description of the algorithm with the time and space complexities, and the aforementioned comparisons can be found on [our article](https://www.cs.helsinki.fi/u/ttonteri/pub/bigdata2016.pdf) that was published on IEEE International Conference on Big Data 2016.

+## New
+- Add index building with autotuning: no more manual hyperparameter tuning!
+(2018/11/21)

 ## Python installation